Accounts Payable. Amounts owed to others for goods and services received and assets acquired.

 Activity.
 A specific line of work carried on by a governmental unit in order to perform its function as specified by constitutional, statutory, or administrative fiat.

 Administrative Transfer.
-A transfer of appropriated funds within a department (or within capital outlay) between line items in an appropriation act to adjust for current cost and price variations, or to adjust amounts between federal or restricted sources of financing, or to pay court judgements or settlements.
+A transfer of appropriated funds within a department (or within capital outlay) between line items in an appropriation act to adjust for current cost and price variations, or to adjust amounts between federal or restricted sources of financing, or to pay court judgments or settlements.
 Administrative transfers may be made by the State Budget Director not less than 30 days after notifying the Senate and House Appropriations Committees.
 These transfers may be disapproved by either appropriations committee and, if disapproved within 30 days of submission, shall not be effective.
 Administrative transfers do not include adjustments that have policy implications or that have the effect of creating, expanding or reducing programs.

 Allocation.
 A part of a lump-sum appropriation which is designated for expenditure by specific organizational units and/or for special purposes, activities or objects.